Mastering the Art of Factoring Quartic Functions

 V. Dealing with Complex Roots

 Remember that quartic functions can have complex roots (roots involving the imaginary unit i, where i² = -1).
-These roots always come in conjugate pairs (a + bi and a - bi).
+Think about it: these roots always come in conjugate pairs (a + bi and a - bi).
 While you might not always be able to fully factor a quartic into linear factors with real coefficients, you can always express it as a product of linear and/or quadratic factors.

 VI.
 Practical Applications and Examples